cryptax/cryptax.github.io/content/posts/cte-v2.md

 You probably heard [my position on AI in CTFs](./ctf-ai.md): while I'd hate to ban AI - as any other tool - it's true that it often spoils the fun of challenges.
 I've been thinking about solutions - so is the community - and I'm still thinking.

 The CTE was a really good surprise on this account. **Artificial Intelligence helped speed up some potentially boring parts, but only seldom spoiled the fun of the challenges**.
+(Yes, it happened but only very occasionally).

 AI is good at very specific tasks.
-Let me tell you specifically where it helped me in the CTE:
+Let me tell you where it helped me in the CTE:

 - Search for an idea in a large quantity of data.
 The AI is better than me to turn this idea in an adequate `grep` with many words, or simply read and summarize text.
 - Write specific scripts, e.g. download bluesky posts each with their date and title in a directory.